VivusHub/Vivus/sdk-php/createEvent.md

 # Synopsis
 This terminal allows users publish event via the post method regardless of if the event has been posted before.
 A few values are required such as name of the event, date, time and the likes while a default value is set for some parameters if empty.
-No avoid spam and abuse of this channel we've made some changes to the mumber of calls you can make with a given concesion and perform crons to check if 2 events are exactly the same.
+To avoid spam and abuse of this channel we've made some changes to the mumber of calls you can make within a given concession and occasionally perform crons to check if 2 events are exactly the same.
+If they are one or both of the event might be deleted, please check our [terms of use](https://www.checkmateconcevoir.com/vivus/interface/terms) for more information

 - key: Access key `Required`
    Key to access Checkmate Vivus database, can no be empty and should be copied as is.